 Early Learning Performance Funding Project

-The success of two years of a special project, to see whether specific training and teaching approaches improve how well children do in school readiness, resulted in funding for a third year.
+The success of four years of a special project, to see whether specific training and teaching approaches improve how well children do in school readiness, resulted in funding for a fourth year.
 The project gives eligible child care providers and their instructors an opportunity to earn additional compensation for improving school readiness program outcomes.
-To be eligible, providers must have at least 30 percent of their birth-5 enrollment made up of children in a school readiness program when applying.
+To be eligible, providers must have at least 20 percent of their enrollment made up of children in the School Readiness Program.
 The project tracks the results of special training and teacher-child interaction through the school year.

 CLASS Program Assessment

 A voluntary statewide capacity-building Classroom Assessment Scoring System™ (CLASS™ ) Initiative offers CLASS trainings to early learning coalition staff, Head Start/Early Head Start staff, OEL staff, training partners and early education provider association representatives.
 CLASS is an observation-based program assessment instrument that measures teacher-child interactions in three broad areas—emotional support, classroom organization and instructional support.
 It describes multiple teaching components linked to student achievement and social development.
 More than 750 participants statewide have received this training, which includes these components—Pre-K Observer Training, Pre-K Observer Train-the-Trainer, Making the Most of Classroom Interactions Train-the-Trainer, Toddler Observer Training and Toddler Observer Train-the-Trainer.
 All 30 early learning coalitions participated in the training and can now offer these courses to local providers.